-- The other spouse has been convicted of family violence crime within 2 years of the filing of the petition for divorce.
+Spouse has been convicted of a family violence crime within 2 years of the filing of the petition for divorce.

-- He/she has been married to the other spouse for 10 years or longer and lacks the resources to earn sufficient income outside of the home to provide for their minimum reasonable needs.
+He/she has been married to the other spouse for 10 years or longer and lacks the resources to earn a sufficient income.

 The husband or wife seeking divorce is the primary caregiver of a child who requires substantial care due to a physical or mental disability.